reef-pi/reef-pi.github.io/content/guides/troubleshooting.md

 - One of the common reason gotcha is dev_mode being enabled.
 Dev mode allows reef-pi development in non-raspberry pi system and it mask all physical control (they are faked out).
 Make sure dev_mode is disabled or unchecked, under **Configuration -> Settings -> Capabilities**.
 Note: changing any of the capabilities will require a reload to take effect.

-- Troubleshooting circuits: A common mistake is to have loose connection acros jumper wires or pins.
+- Troubleshooting circuits: A common mistake is to have loose connection across jumper wires or pins.
 A systematic way to identify and fix them is to check for continuity using a multimeter.
 Another common mistake is to have shorted or mismatched wiring (such as transistor based circuits), which can be identified by checking expected voltage at every connection.

 - reef-pi uses the time settings from raspberry pi/raspbian.
 If timer are not acting as expected check if system time is configured correctly.
 Make sure timezone is configured correctly using **raspi-config**.